NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV01-shapefile-attributes.md

 {% include _toc.html %}

 ## About
-This lesson explains what shapefile attributes are and how to work with shapefile attributes in `R`.
+This tutorial explains what shapefile attributes are and how to work with shapefile attributes in `R`.
 It also covers how to identify and query shapefile attributes, as well as subset shapefiles by specific attribute values.
 Finally, we will review how to plot a shapefile according to a set of attribute